MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/app-capability-declarations.md

 ---
 ms.assetid: 25B18BA5-E584-4537-9F19-BB2C8C52DFE1
 title: App capability declarations
-description: Capabilities must be declared in your Universal Windows Platform (UWP) app's package manifest to access certain API or resources like pictures, music, or devices like the camera or the microphone. ms.date: 04/19/2019 ms.topic: article
+description: Capabilities must be declared in your Windows app's package manifest to access certain API or resources like pictures, music, or devices like the camera or the microphone. ms.date: 04/19/2019 ms.topic: article
 keywords: windows 10, uwp